Is criticizing tech on political grounds valid?

 As an example, OpenBSD is a 100% community driven project that takes great care of not being affected by corporate tech agendas.
 Companies use the OpenBSD code as they see fit, and they can contribute with code and finance, but they cannot effect the course of the project or change things.
 OpenBSD is made for the developers, by the developers, and you can then use it as well.
 This is very important.

-Some companies embrace the open source community wholefully.
-They contribute greatly to the product and the community.
-Often a large part of the infrastructure of the company is shared with the community, either at open source events or online, such that all can learn and benefit from the experience the company is gaining in the usage of the product.
+Some companies embrace the open source and free software communities fully.
+They contribute greatly to the community, actually they become a true part of the community.
+Often a large part of the infrastructure of the company is shared with the community, either at open source events or online, such that all can benefit.
 Unfortunately, few companies embrace that practice.